mahen92/InitializablePoC/README.md

-The project illustrates how the Transparent Upgradeable proxy works.
-Only the most essential code that are required for the proxy pattern are used to illustrate the working mechanism in a simple manner.
+The project illustrates how the Transparent Upgradeable proxy and UUPS work.
+Only the most essential code that are required for the patterns are used to illustrate the working mechanism in a simple manner.